JuliaAI/MLJ/README.md

 ## ⭐️ Contributing with Tutorials
 Would you like your tutorials to be visible on the website for broader reach?
 Follow these steps:
-- Clone the repo or press dot
+- Clone the repo or press the dot (period) key
 - Go to [src/data/ExternalTutorials.yaml](https://github.com/JuliaAI/MLJ/blob/main/src/data/ExternalTutorials.yaml)
 - Specify the tutorial source name, tutorial links, titles and tags and intended learning outcomes
 - Voila!